Perkiomen Bridge

 The Perkiomen Bridge, originally built 1798-99 and widened in 1928, is one of the oldest stone arch bridges in the United States still in use.
 It crosses Perkiomen Creek near Collegeville, Pennsylvania.
 The bridge's six semi-circular arches cover a total of over 300 ft.
 The longest arch spans 76 ft.
-Its decorative piers and belts courses are unusual for a bridge this old.
+Its decorative piers and belt courses are unusual for a bridge this old.
 A lottery financed $20,000 of the original construction.
 The bridge carried the main road from Philadelphia to Reading, known at various times as the Manatawny Pike, Germantown Pike, the Philadelphia-Reading Pike, and US 422.
 Since the construction of the US 422 bypass, the road has been known as Ridge Pike or Old US 422.